-Last year, Visit Jacksonville loved this photo so much that they reached out to the creator to get the original.
+Last year, Visit Jacksonville loved a photo so much that they reached out to the creator to get the original.
 Then they turned it into a window wrap for their Visitor Center.

 To acquire these large file sizes from creators, simply send them a link to a CrowdRiff Collector.